bioinformatics-core-shared-training/Intro-linux-command-line/moving-data.md

 ## Moving and Downloading Data

-So far, we've worked with data that is pre-loaded on the instance in the cloud.
+So far, we've worked with data that is pre-loaded on the Virtual machine.
 Usually, however, most analyses begin with moving data onto the instance.
-Below we'll show you some commands to download data onto your instance, or to move data between your computer and the cloud.
+Below we'll show you some commands to download data onto your instance, or to move data between your computer and the VM.

-### Getting data from the cloud
+### Getting data from remote computers

 There are two programs that will download data from a remote server to your local (or remote) machine: ``wget`` and ``curl``.
 They were designed to do slightly different